 Allegations of sexual assault are considered extremely serious and will be dealt with immediately.
 Investigations of this type of offense will include the Department of Housing and Residence Life, University Police Department and the Dean of Students Office.
 Students are encouraged to report any knowledge of such offenses immediately, for their own safety and the safety of others.

 WEAPONS & FIREARMS

-Possession and/or use of any type of firearms or other weapons are not permitted in or around Miner Village/Miner Heights/Miner Canyon.
-This includes but is not limited to bows and arrows, darts, knives, martial arts implements, BB guns and paint ball guns.
-The use and/or possession of fireworks or explosive devices of any type are not permitted in or around Miner Village/Miner Heights/Miner Canyon.
-Shotguns, rifles, and pistols used for recreational and/or competitive purposes must be registered and stored at the UTEP Police Department.
+Possession and/or use of any other firearms or weapons are not permitted in or around any housing properties.
+This includes but is not limited to bows and arrows, darts, knives, martial arts implements, BB guns, and paintball guns.
+The use and/or possession of fireworks or explosive devises of any type are not permitted in or around any housing properties.